5 Ways to Improve Sustainability With Foam

 1. Reduce product damage

-One of the best ways to reduce your environmental impact is to ensure your products arrive intact.
-It’s not uncommon for companies to pick easily-recycled materials like paper over other packaging options in the name of sustainability – and while that can be effective for some products, it’s not for all.
+One of the best ways to reduce your environmental impact is to reduce product damage and ensure your products arrive intact so another shipment isn’t needed.
+It’s not uncommon for companies to pick easily recycled materials like paper over other packaging options in the name of sustainability – and while it is true that materials like paper can be easy for the end user to recycle, that doesn’t mean that it’s by default the more sustainable option.

 If your product isn’t properly protected in transit with the right packaging materials, it’s likely to arrive damaged.
 A damaged product means needlessly repeating the entire packing and shipping process, which creates more waste.